 The Microsoft Arc Mouse is a good ambidextrous travel mouse, but it isn't well-suited for other uses.
 It offers excellent portability, with a lightweight, compact design, and it supports Bluetooth connectivity, so you don't have to worry about losing a receiver.
-It's decently comfortable, but might be a bit too small if you have extra large hands, and it isn't a good choice for fans of the fingertip grip.
-Unfortunately, this isn't a very good mouse for gaming, as it has high click latency and only one programmable button.
+It's decently comfortable, but might be a bit too small if you have extra-large hands.
+Unfortunately, this isn't a very good mouse for gaming, as it has very high click latency and only one programmable button.

 The Microsoft Arc Mouse is a decent office/multimedia mouse.
 It has decent ergonomics and fits most hands, but it might be a bit too small if you have extra large hands.
 It has decent build quality, with no significant issues, and it has excellent portability, great for taking with you in a laptop bag.

 The Microsoft Arc Mouse is inadequate for FPS gaming.
 It has very high click latency, and it can't be used wired for lower latency.
 Although it has decent ergonomics, it might not be comfortable for longer play sessions or if you have extra-large hands.

 Unfortunately, this mouse isn't a great choice for MMO gaming.
 It has very high click latency and only has one programmable button.
 The available software also has very limited options.
 It has decent ergonomics but might not be a good choice for longer gaming sessions.

 The Microsoft Arc Mouse has a very unique design.
 It's good for travel, and its snap-to-power-on feature hasn't been tested on any other mice we've reviewed so far.
 It connects via Bluetooth to your source and needs AA batteries to work.
 It's a great choice for light productivity work and everyday browsing.
 However, the click latency is significantly higher than most mice, and its max CPI settings and polling rate are very low, so it isn't a suitable choice for gaming.